ngchinchia/utilityContractTwo/README.md

 # Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates a basic contract logic of retrieving all token balances given a wallet address and the token contract addresses.
+It is deployed on goerli testnet.

 Try running some of the following tasks: